and EASTERN TENNESSEE

 "This village, Chiaha, was situated on the (east) end of a large island more than five leagues (thirteen miles) long, which the river formed (measured from the "island" to today's Cheoa River).
 The Chief went out to receive the governor and welcomed him cordially with all the demonstrations of affection and pleasure that he could show, and the Indians whom he had brought with him did the same with the Spaniards, being very pleased to see them.
 Taking them across the river (pictured above) in many canoes and rafts they had ready for this purpose, they lodged them in their houses, as if they were their own brothers.
 All the other service and entertainment they accorded them were similar in measure, their desire being, as they expressed it, to take out their hearts and lay them before the Spaniards, so that they might see with their own eyes how much pleasure it gave them to know the Spaniards..."

-[Editor's Note: Chief Chiaha was NOT Cherokee; he was a Yuchi from Tennessee.
+[Editor's Note: Chief Chiaha was NOT Cherokee; he was a Yuchi from Tennessee, subject to the lord of Coosa.
 He extracted homage from the Cherokee, a common native custom, which may be why Chief Chiaha welcomed DeSoto in the first place, given his Cherokee surroundings.
 Local Cherokee don't mention the name Chiaha to this day.
 In Yuchi "Chiaha" means "The High Place," indicating that Chiaha came from a distant, down river tribe.]

 "Chiaha was isolated between two arms of a river and was settled near one of them (the Little Tennessee River)...
 Very excellent fields lay along them...
 There the Governor rested for thirty days..." (while his army searched the surrounding mountains for gold, which is what the Army had come for in the first place.
 One shallow mine shaft, fired to sixteenth century standards, still exists in Chiaha's Sawyer Creek Valley; the Spaniards may have dug it).